pkrumins/the-seasoned-schemer/readme.txt

          16-ready-set-bang.ss
     [17] Chapter 17: We Change, Therefore We Are!
          17-we-change-therefore-we-are.ss
+    [18] Chapter 18: We Change, Therefore We Are The Same!
+         18-we-change-therefore-we-are-the-same.ss
     ...
     work in progress, adding new chapters every other day